shlshl211/releasator/README.md

 * simplifies the release process
 * prevents most common mistakes
-* uses `buildNumber` property of the project's pom.xml to store a codename
+* can use `buildNumber` property of the project's pom.xml to store a codename

 This script originated as a tool that helped me with the most common use-cases.
 It can happen that your specific use-case will be different, and require adjustment.